Short Hills Real Estate Statistics

 Property Types (active listings)

 Short Hills Section of Millburn, NJ

 Click the links below to sort results by price range.

-Get the first to receive the latest listing updates, save favorites & much more by signing up.
+Be the first to receive the latest New Jersey MLS updates, save favorites, & much more by signing up.

 Short Hills is home to many senior executives and controlling stockholders of some of the largest corporations in the United States.
 Median household income is $235,216, well above the national average and median house values equally rank among the upper echelon of $1,000,000 with lots sizes ranging .4 – 1 acre.
 Predominate architecture types vary among historical tudors to modern contemporaries and eclectic new construction.
 Real Estate invest within Short Hills maintains strong value and continues to be a solid investment.
 Short Hills contains several residential sections; Knollwood, Glenwood, Brookhaven, Country Club, Merrywood, Deerfield-Crossroads, Mountaintop, White Oak Ridge, and Old Short Hills Estates – In addition offers condo, townhome and apartment buildings; West Mill Garden, Enclave at Short Hills and Short Hills Terrace apartments.